What is the Cashless Debit Card and how does it work?

 Minderoo Foundation is a philanthropic foundation with a mission to arrest unfairness and create opportunities to better the world.
 We are registered with the Australian Charities and Not-for-Profits Commission and comply with the requirements that apply to our charitable status.

-In pursuit of the goals of Generation One, Minderoo Foundation listens to community views and engages in public policy advocacy for the Cashless Debit Card, as a tool to help minimise the impacts of alcohol, drug and gambling addiction within communities.
+In pursuit of the goals of Building Communities, Minderoo Foundation listens to community views and engages in public policy advocacy for the Cashless Debit Card, as a tool to help minimise the impacts of alcohol, drug and gambling addiction within communities.

 Does Minderoo Foundation operate the Cashless Debit Card and do you or Andrew Forrest have any financial interest in the Cashless Debit Card?